SixArm/zsh-config/README.md

 mkdir $HOME/.zlogout
 ```

+### zsh loading

-To make zsh load the files from the directories, we edit each zsh file, and add a line like this:
+To make zsh to load the files from the directories, we edit each zsh file, and add a line like this:

 ```zsh
 for f in /etc/zshenv.d/**/*.zsh(N); do [ -r "$f" ] && source "$f"; done